lxucs/CapRetrieval/README.md

 - Overall, the dataset comprises seemingly simple queries and captions; however, text encoders are shown limitations resolving these cases.
 - Evaluation results call for attention on embedding training strategies with different **granularity**.

-CapRetrieval is prepared in Chinese.
-For **CapRetrievalEn**, queries and passages are translated automatically by GPT-4.1; all IDs and labels are kept the same as CapRetrieval.
+CapRetrieval is in Chinese.
+The according English version is provided as **CapRetrievalEn**; queries and passages are translated automatically by GPT-4.1; all IDs and labels are kept the same as CapRetrieval.
 A few labels thus are not entirely accurate due to different language traits and expressions, but most labels should remain consistent.

 #### Format